MynockSpit/no-boilerplate-redux/README.md

   import { makeStore, makeReducer } from 'no-boilerplate-redux'
   ```

-- If you use `combineReducers` from `no-boilerplate-redux`, all top-level keys will always be set to `null`.
+- If you use `makeReducer` from `no-boilerplate-redux`, all top-level keys will always be set to `null`.
 This is the same behavior found in vanilla redux.
-If you do NOTE use `combineReducers` from `no-boilerplate-redux` there is no restriction on the values you can set.
+If you do NOT use `makeReducer` from `no-boilerplate-redux` there is no restriction on the values you can set, but you must handle all reduce actions manually, and thus, is not recommended.

-- If you want to use multiple stores, the second create call **must provide a `key` property**.
-Multiple stores is not recommended.
+- If you want to use multiple stores, the second `makeStore` call **must provide a `key` property**.
+Using multiple stores is not recommended.

 #### Examples